-Tuskers offers highly sought after walking safaris in the Kalahari acacia bushveld that flourishes in parts of the concession.
-This is a fantastic way to explore the bush and to encounter wild animals, recognise their tracks and signs, and discover smaller details of the bush.
-Walking safaris can only take place in the dry season between May and September each year.
+Tuskers offers highly sought after game drives in the Kalahari acacia bushveld that flourishes in parts of the concession.
+Explore the bush and encounter wild animals, recognise their tracks and signs, and discover smaller details of the bush.

 Traditional game drives, as well as night drives, offer up close game viewing experiences with the population of wildlife that moves freely between the concession and the bordering Moremi Game Reserve.

 Daily schedules change according to the seasons, guests’ itineraries and requests; however, the below is a guideline of day-to-day activity:

 Botswana is a year-round destination and ‘when to go’ depends on preference regarding game viewing, landscape and weather.